A guide to the inspection process

 How we inspect

 Section 50 inspectors will not give an overall grade or grades for each inspection area.
-The text of the report will reflect a thorough evaluation of the school’s Collective Worship, Christian ethos, Religion, values and ethics relevant to the school’s context, and impact of leadership on the Christian ethos of the school.
-Fundamentally inspectors are looking at how good the school is as a Church in Wales school.
+The text of the report will reflect a thorough evaluation of the school’s Collective Worship, Christian ethos, Religion, Values and Ethics relevant to the school’s context, and impact of leadership on the Christian ethos of the school.
+Fundamentally inspectors are looking at how effective the school is as a Church in Wales school.

 Inspectors may report ‘by exception’ where there are notable strengths or weaknesses.

-Scrutinise documentation, including, for example, self-evaluation, policies, plans, and learners work in religion, values and ethics, as part of the evidence-gathering process.
+Inspectors will scrutinise documentation, including, for example, self-evaluation, school development plan, policies, and learners' work in Religion, Values and Ethics, as part of the evidence-gathering process.

-Where inspectors identify any interesting or innovative practice that is worthy of sharing more widely, they will invite the school to complete a case study.
+Where inspectors identify any interesting or innovative practice that is worthy of sharing, they may describe this in the Spotlight box on the report and will invite the school to complete a case study.
 These will be published on the Church in Wales website.

 When evaluating the quality of feedback from teachers and other practitioners, inspectors should consider how well verbal and written feedback helps learners to know how well they are doing, what they need to do to improve, and how they can improve their work.